AvansETI/SmartSensor/Software/Firmware/smart-sensor/include/boards/v1_2/README.md

+# Board version 1.2

-Put here all the hardware specific utils like I2C.h for example.
+Put here all the specific hardware specifics of the board that do not fit in any other directory.